awhitmana0/a0-passkeyforms-demo/README.md

 2. **Action Trigger**: An Auth0 post-login Action runs, checks a condition (e.g., if the user has enrolled a passkey yet), and triggers a custom Auth0 Form
 3. **Token Exchange**: The form uses Custom Token Exchange to get a privileged access token for the My Account API (most secure method as the client secret remains server-side)
 4. **Enrollment Initiation**: The form's custom component initiates the passkey enrollment process
-5. **WebAuthn Challenge**: The custom component calls the My Account API to get a WebAuthn challenge
+5. **Passkey Challenge**: The custom component calls the My Account API to get a passkey challenge
 6. **Passkey Creation**: The browser uses the WebAuthn API (`navigator.credentials.create`) to prompt the user to create a passkey
 7. **Attestation**: The browser sends the WebAuthn attestationObject back to the custom component
 8. **Verification**: The component verifies this attestationObject with the Auth0 My Account API, completing the enrollment